-The full MLU will not be accomplished on older USAF F-16s because the cost of new Block 50 aircraft was worth the extra expense (US\$20 million for a new guarantees a very healthy spare and repair parts market for some time to come.
+The full MLU will not be accomplished on older USAF F-16s because the cost of new Block 50 aircraft was worth the extra expense (US\$20 million for a new

 Block 50 versus US\$12 million for a complete upgrade); the aircraft that would have been upgraded already had upwards of 4,000 hours flying time on their airframes.
 A Block 10 or 15 F-16 upgraded with the MLU became a Block 20 aircraft.